NimG98/MedPort/README.md

 - Upload Test Results
     - Both doctors and patients can upload test reports, and see previous files that they uploaded
-- View Test Results and Communicate
+- View Test Results
-    - Underneath a test report, a doctor can add notes for further explanation for the patient to see
+    - A doctor can view the test results which they and their patient uploaded, and can filter per patient
+    - A patient can view all test results they and thier doctor uploaded
 - Requests
     - Patients and doctors can send requests to each other to set appointments for phone calls, in-person appointments, or for another medical test.
 - Profile